Kong/icons/README.md

 ### Testing

-Unit and component tests are run with [Vitest](https://vitest.dev/)
+Unit and component tests are run with [Vitest](https://vitest.dev/).

+The Vitest settings are pre-configured to regenerate the icon components before every run.

 ```sh
 # Run tests